Ivan the Terrible: Livonian War

 In 1558, Ivan IV launched the Livonian War in an effort to secure access to the Baltic Sea and its lucrative trade routes.
-The conflict, which ultimately proved unsuccessful, lasted for 24 years and drew in multiple regional powers, including the Kingdom of Sweden, the Grand Duchy of Lithuania, the Polish–Lithuanian Commonwealth, and the Teutonic Knights of Livonia.
+The conflict, which ultimately proved unsuccessful, lasted for 24 years and drew in multiple regional powers, including the Kingdom of Sweden, the Grand Duchy of Lithuania, the Kingdom of Poland, and the Teutonic Knights of Livonia.

 The prolonged war devastated the Russian economy and, together with the internal turmoil caused by the oprichnina, severely disrupted governance and social stability.
-During the later stages of the conflict, the Union of Lublin (1569) united Lithuania and Poland into the Polish–Lithuanian Commonwealth, which soon gained a vigorous new monarch, Stephen Báthory, a skilled military commander supported by Russia’s southern rival, the Ottoman Empire.
-By the 1570s, Ivan’s realm found itself strategically encircled, pressured by two of the era’s dominant powers to the west and south.
+During the later stages of the conflict, the Union of Lublin (1569) united Lithuania and Poland into the Polish–Lithuanian Commonwealth, which soon gained a vigorous new monarch, Stephen Báthory, a skilled military commander supported by Russia's southern rival, the Ottoman Empire.
+By the 1570s, Ivan's realm found itself strategically encircled, pressured by two of the era's dominant powers to the west and south.

 After rejecting several peace proposals from his adversaries, Ivan IV found himself in an increasingly unstable position by 1579.
-The protracted Livonian War had drained Russia’s resources, while refugee movements from devastated border regions worsened the effects of a severe drought that struck the country at the same time.
+The protracted Livonian War had drained Russia's resources, while refugee movements from devastated border regions worsened the effects of a severe drought that struck the country at the same time.
 These overlapping crises contributed to widespread famine and epidemic outbreaks, resulting in heavy loss of life and further weakening the stability of the Russian state.

 Báthory then launched a series of major offensives against Muscovy between 1579 and 1581, aiming to sever the Kingdom of Livonia from Russian control.
 In his first campaign of 1579, Báthory captured Polotsk with an army of approximately 22,000 men.
 During his second offensive in 1580, he seized Velikiye Luki with a force estimated at 29,000 troops.
 The following year, in 1581, he initiated the Siege of Pskov with an army reportedly numbering around 100,000 men, marking the largest engagement of the war.
 Meanwhile, in the north, Narva—in present-day Estonia—was recaptured by Sweden in the same year, further eroding Muscovy’s positions along the Baltic frontier.